-New Relic Infrastructure's integrations include an Amazon Elastic Compute Cloud (EC2) integration for reporting your EC2 data to New Relic products.
+New Relic Infrastructure's integrations include an Amazon Elastic Compute Cloud (EC2) integration for reporting your EC2 metadata to New Relic products.
 This document explains the integration's features, how to activate it, and what data can be reported.

 Amazon's EC2 is a central part of Amazon's cloud-computing platform.
-All New Relic Infrastructure users, regardless of subscription level, can use New Relic's EC2 integration to get a comprehensive, real-time view of their host's performance and status.
+All New Relic Infrastructure users, regardless of subscription level, can use the New Relic Infrastructure agent to get a comprehensive, real-time view of their host's performance and status.
 New Relic's EC2 integration uses the

 ec2Describe* policy to add data about your EC2 instances to your standard Infrastructure data.
 Infrastructure also imports Amazon EC2 custom tags and adds it to your data.

 You can also create custom attributes to be analyzed in New Relic Insights.

 Activate EC2 integration

-You must install the Infrastructure agent on each EC2 host to see data from that host.
-Connecting your EC2 account only allows Infrastructure to access EC2 metadata, not the underlying hosts.
+You must install the Infrastructure agent on each EC2 host to see metrics from that host.
+Connecting your EC2 account allows Infrastructure to access EC2 metadata, such as region, type, and tags.

 Configuration and polling

 You can change the polling frequency and filter data using configuration options.

 Default polling information for the AWS EC2 integration:

 - New Relic polling interval: 5 minutes